inductiva/inductiva/README.md

 ## Simulators

-**Inductiva API** has available several open-source simulators ready to use via a Python interface.
+**Inductiva API** has available several open-source simulators ready to use.
 Users familiar with the simulators can easily start running simulations with their previously prepared simulation configuration files.
 In this way, they can take advantage of performant hardware to speed up their simulation and exploration.

-### Simulators Available

 The simulators we provide are all open-source and have their own dedicated documentation.